efecihancigdem/4digit7segment/README.md

 Released into the public domain.\
 Example code and library code is provided.

 In order to use it, place header and souce code into Arduiono Libraries folder located in your computer.
-Dor the futher usage take a look at the example code.
+For the futher usage take a look at the example code.

 //DECLERATION OF THE PINS AND CONNECTIONS